gulpsome/hal-rc/README.md

   recipe: 'name', // a tool's name
   module: 'name', // overrides the sourcegateModule default
   prefix: '.', // what goes between module and "#{recipe}rc"
-  preset: 'name', // this is only relevant for jscs, or "airbnb" so far
+  preset: 'name', // so far only for `jscs`, or "airbnb", or "coffeescript-style-guide"
   sources: [], // sourcegate's first argument - stuff to merge
   sources: {}, // shorthand for overrides that don't come from a file
   options: {} // handed to sourcegate